mahouboy23/IB-notes/MATH INTERNAL ASSESMENT.md

 fonction(any type like quadractic, exponential etc) modeling

 Entertaining ideas:
+- something about lego and function modeling
+-

+Enternaining IA:
 1/ **Geographic Data Analysis in Tech: Optimizing Network Coverage**
 - **Aim/Research Question:** How can Voronoi diagrams optimize the placement of cell towers for maximum coverage?
 - **Method:** Apply Voronoi diagrams to geographic data to determine optimal cell tower locations.